kaunel85/ong-bylaws/bylaws.md

 95. Parking spots will be assigned for 4 month terms starting in September, January, and May.
 The two parking spots will be first offered to brothers living in the house with cars.
 If more than two eligible brothers want parking spots, the spots will be auctioned with a sealed-bid second-price auction.
 Brothers interested in spots will provide bids to the House Manager on a date of his designation before the start of the parking term.
 The highest bid will pay the amount of the second highest bid, and the second highest bidder will pay the amount of the third highest bid.
 These funds will be used to equally reduce the rent payment of everyone living in the house, including the winners of the auction.
 If spots are not taken by the those living in the house they will be offered as short term parking on a first-come first-served basis to Actives, Alum, and Phikeia for less than 12 hours at a time.

-96. A snow removal plan will be in place by the House Manager and Vice President and presented to the Chapter no later than September 15th.
+96. A snow removal plan will be in place by the House Manager and Vice-President and presented to the Chapter no later than September 15th.
 Should the Chapter decide at that point that a snow clearing contract is required, the House Manager are responsible for securing a contract prior to September 30th.
 All members are required to support all snow removal activities.
 Following a snow storm (regardless of whether there is a contract) the entrance to the driveway needs to be cleared, the sidewalk, front stairs, and back stairs, all need to be cleared within 24 hours, preferring earlier.

 ARTICLE IX: DISCIPLINE
 ----------------------